Lin-ux-404/gh-admin-workshop-content/README.md

 By completing this workshop, you will be able to:

-✅ Create and manage GitHub teams with proper hierarchies
+✅ Create and manage GitHub teams with nested hierarchies
-✅ Configure repository settings and branch protections
+✅ Configure team-based repository permissions and access controls
+✅ Understand permission inheritance between parent and child teams
-✅ Implement automated CI/CD pipelines using GitHub Actions
+✅ Implement automated CI workflows using GitHub Actions
+✅ Set up automated testing and linting in your repositories
-✅ Apply security best practices for GitHub organizations
+✅ Apply least privilege security principles in GitHub organizations
-✅ Collaborate effectively using GitHub's team features

 ## Support